-Once the spouses' housing has been dealt with, their other capital needs will have to be looked at.
+Once housing has been dealt with, their other capital needs will have to be looked at.
 These might include:

-- Each spouse's debt and liabilities.
-If there are significant debts, these will need to be taken into account when reviewing what is available to meet housing needs.
-If possible, debts incurred for the benefit of the family during the marriage should be cleared to enable both spouses to start their life after divorce free of any debts incurred during the marriage. - Money with which to pay course fees to enable one or other spouse to retrain or refresh their skills in order to help them get back into the labour market. - Putting a property in which one of the spouses will live into good repair. - Furniture and contents.
-As well as deciding what is to happen to the family home, decisions also need to be made about the contents.
+- Each partner's debt and liabilities If there are significant debts, these will need to be taken into account when reviewing what is available to meet housing needs.
+If possible, debts incurred for the benefit of the family during the marriage or civil partnership should be cleared to enable each of you to start your life after divorce free of any debts incurred during the marriage or civil partnership. - Money with which to pay course fees to enable one or other partner to retrain or refresh their skills in order to help them get back into the labour market.

+- Putting a property in which one of you will live into good repair. - Furniture and contents As well as deciding what is to happen to the family home, decisions also need to be made about the contents.
 The cost of asking a court to decide on how house contents should be divided is disproportionate and you should make every effort to agree on a list of who gets to keep what from the family home.
-One or both of you may then need to replace furniture, appliances or other items which the other spouse has kept, so you need to think about how that can be afforded.
-The standard of living during the marriage will be the starting point for deciding the quality of replacement items. - Car.
-If you had a car during the marriage which is kept by one spouse then, depending on need, the other spouse may need money to acquire a car of a similar standard.
+One or both of you may then need to replace furniture, appliances or other items which the other has kept, so you need to think about how that can be afforded.
+The standard of living during the marriage or civil partnership will be the starting point for deciding the quality of replacement items. - Car If you had a car during the marriage or civil partnership which is kept by one of you then, depending on need, the other partner may need money to acquire a car of a similar standard.

 Expenditure which is frequently repeated is normally considered as an income need rather than a capital need.
-So expenditure on things like holidays, replacement domestic appliances and the costs of maintaining a property are normally considered things to be paid for out of the spouses' incomes, and so as a matter for maintenance payments (see below) rather than to be covered by the division of capital on divorce.
+Expenditure on things like holidays, replacement domestic appliances and the costs of maintaining a property are normally considered things to be paid for out of your incomes, and so as a matter for maintenance payments (see below) rather than to be covered by the division of capital on divorce.

-3. Illustrations of How Housing Needs are Approached
+3. Illustrations of how housing needs are approached

-The options for housing both spouses after divorce generally depend initially on whether the family home in which you lived together during the marriage was rented or owner-occupied (with or without a mortgage).
+The options for housing both partners after divorce generally depend initially on whether the family home in which you lived together during the marriage or civil partnership was rented or owner- occupied (with or without a mortgage).
 This section first discusses owner-occupied cases, and then considers the position of rented family homes.
 There is also a specific section on one type of order for owner-occupied cases, known as "Mesher orders".

-It can often be a good idea to try to reach a solution where one spouse stays living in the family home (whether rented or owned), and some of the solutions discussed below explore that option.
+It can often be a good idea to try to reach a solution where one partner stays living in the family home (whether rented or owned), and some of the solutions discussed below explore that option.
 But that will not always be possible or desirable.
-Of course, even where the family home is owner-occupied, the financial situation on divorce may dictate that at least one spouse, and possibly both, have to move into rental property instead, at least to start with.
+Of course, even where the family home is owner-occupied, the financial situation on divorce may dictate that at least one partner, and possibly both, have to move into rental property instead, at least to start with.